Viborg lose duo over visa issues for West Ham trip

 Danish side Viborg FF will be without two players for their visit to West Ham in the Europa Conference League play-off first leg because of visa issues.

-Ibrahim Said and Alassana Jatta will not travel because of entry rules for non-EU citizens following Brexit.
+Nigerian winger Ibrahim Said and Gambia forward Alassana Jatta will not travel because of entry rules for non-EU citizens following Brexit.

 Viborg said they had "tried everything" and consulted Danish football leaders, Uefa and embassies in both countries.

-"We are extremely sorry that we have not been able to get visas for the two players," the club said in a statement.
+"We are extremely sorry we have not been able to get visas," the club said.

 "Unfortunately this has proved to be impossible, as there is a processing time of several weeks and the match was only finally decided a week ago," they added.